finnwurtz/Python-API-Weather/README.md

 # Python-API-Weather
 This program uses API calls and the Pandas library to analyze global weather patterns by latitude.

-Technologies Used: Python, Pandas, MatPlotLib, Jupyter Notebook, Citipy API, Openweathermap API
+Technologies Used: Python, Pandas, MatPlotLib, Jupyter Notebook, Citipy library, Openweathermap API

 In this program, latitude is the independent variable, a variety of weather variables are evaluated as potential dependent variables, and cities are the units of analysis.
 First, the program assembles a list of cities around the world by generating sets of random coordinate pairs and using the [Citipy](https://pypi.org/project/citipy/) library to find a city near each pair.
 Next, it retrieves weather statistics for each city by making calls to the [Openweathermap](https://openweathermap.org/api) API.
 Finally, it organizes and plots the data using the Pandas and Matplotlib libraries.
 The program is built using a Jupyter notebook.